What Happens in a Personal Injury Case?

-In order to obtain reimbursement for your pain and suffering, we have to prove, either to the defendant’s insurance company, or to a jury at a trial in court (if it should get that far) how you were injured and how your injuries will affect you in the future.
+In order to obtain reimbursement for your pain and suffering, we have to prove, either to the defendant’s insurance company, or to a jury at a trial in court (if it should get that far), how you were injured and how your injuries will affect you in the future.

 The way that we prove your injuries is similar to proving damage to your car in a car accident.
 To prove the damage to your car, you need to obtain an estimate or paid receipt for the repairs.

-To prove the damage to your body, we will obtain your medical records, narrative reports and medical bills from your doctors which will state your diagnosis (what your injuries are); prognosis (what will happen with your injuries in the future); the length of time you were treated by your doctors; the number of visits you made to your doctors; your complaints of pain; the treatment you received; and results of diagnostic tests.
+To prove the damage to your body, we will obtain your medical records, narrative reports, and medical bills from your doctors, which will state your diagnosis (what your injuries are); prognosis (what will happen with your injuries in the future); the length of time you were treated by your doctors; the number of visits you made to your doctors; your complaints of pain; the treatment you received; and results of diagnostic tests.

-After we have obtained all of your medical records and reports, we will forward a settlement package to the insurance company and discuss settlement of your case.
+After we have obtained all of your medical records and reports, we will forward a settlement package to the insurance company and discuss the settlement of your case.

 At this time, we will request a Preliminary Conference in court to obtain a court order setting up all of the dates for all of the various parts of your case, including the date for the depositions of both you and the defendant, your medical exams the date when we are required to certify your case ready for trial, and various other dates.

-Sometimes a “motion” is needed to obtain a court order, ordering the defendant to comply with a request or a motion may be made requesting the court to find that the defendant is 100% responsible for causing your accident.
-A motion is like a mini trial concerning a specific issue, such as the defendant’s refusal to provide needed information.
+Sometimes a “motion” is needed to obtain a court order, ordering the defendant to comply with a request, or a motion may be made requesting the court to find that the defendant is 100% responsible for causing your accident.
+A motion is like a mini-trial concerning a specific issue, such as the defendant’s refusal to provide needed information.
 It usually takes 4-8 months for the judge to issue the court’s written decision on the motion.

 Within 60 days after your deposition is completed, you will be required to submit to physical exams by doctors of the defendant’s choosing.
 The defendant is legally entitled to have you examined by a doctor of each medical specialty in which you were treated.